-After all checks have been carried out, the DBS will send a Disclosure to you, which will list any details obtained from those checks.
-You will need to bring this to the HR department at the Council before you can start work.
-Staff starting work in Leisure at the centres can take their certificate to the Centre Manager or the Assistant Manager who will photocopy it, sign and date the photocopy stating that they have seen the original documentation and forward to HR.
-In the event of the DBS check highlighting information held on any of the databases accessed, HR will discuss the details with you in order to make an informed decision as to whether or not this affects the offer of appointment.
-The final decision as to whether your appointment can proceed will be made by the relevant Assistant Director and the HR Manager/HR Officer.
+The DBS will send a Disclosure to you, which you will need to bring to the HR department at the Council before you can start work.
+Staff starting work at the Leisure Centres can take their certificate to the Centre Manager who will photocopy it, sign and date the photocopy stating that they have seen the original documentation and forward to HR.
+In the event of the DBS check highlighting information held on 'unspent' convictions, HR will discuss the details with you in order to make an informed decision as to whether this affects the offer of appointment.
+The final decision as to whether your appointment can proceed will be made by the relevant Corporate Director and the HR Manager/HR Officer.